St. Nicholas Day | JOY for Today

 - A liquid substance with healing powers formed in St. Nicholas grave?
 Given the name manna, people responded to this healing substance with their devotion to his memory.
 (St. Nicholas Center)

 - Oranges in stockings symbolize a story of dowries?
-One story of Nicholas' generosity is of a man with three daughters who had no money for dowry.
+One story of Nicholas' generosity is of a man with three daughters who had no money for their dowries.
 To save them from slavery, Nicholas threw a bag of money (sometimes described as a gold ball) into the man's window on three separate occasions to cover each daughter's dowry.
 The money landed in shoes that were left in front of the fire to dry.
 To memorialize the story, we hang stockings or put out shoes and find them filled with oranges or gold coins.
 (St. Nicholas Center)

 - St. Nicholas did not go from house to house leaving presents for children?
 While he was known to care deeply and intercede for others in miraculous ways - saving children from slavery, resurrecting murdered children, and calming stormy waters - tales of him annually gifting children with small presents are missing from his charitable deeds list.
 (St. Nicholas Center)